 Not all shade is created equal.
 Partial shade is defined as an area that receives 3-4 hours of sun a day.
 Full shade receives less than 3 hours of sun or no sun whatsoever.

 When assessing your yard for how much shade an area gets, take into consideration any trees that currently do not have any leaves on them (if you’re doing this in winter or early spring).
 An annual shade plant that you’ve grown from seed may start off strong with dappled shade, (the kind made from leafy trees) only to stall out on growth once all the leaves fill in.

 Bigger is Better

-If you are a beginner gardener, I recommend buying your shade plants started from a garden centre.
-A lot of annual flowers need to be started indoors in January and February and if this the first year in your journey, it’s a task that’s best left to someone else.
+If you are a beginner gardener, I recommend buying shade plants started at a garden centre.
+A lot of annual flowers need to be started indoors in January and February and if this is the first year in your journey, it’s a task that’s best left to someone else.

 If you can’t purchase larger plants, plan on spacing your smaller ones closer together for a nice block of colour.

 If you’ve been gardening for a while, it’s easy to get bored of the same old Begonias, Impatiens, and Coleus.
 These plants are known as the pillars of annual shade plants that work well without a lot of fuss, but sometimes it’s nice to try something new!
 I hope this list of 26 shade-loving annuals will give you some inspiration for your shade pots and annual flower beds this year!

 P.S.
 If you’re a reader located in the United States, White Flower Farm has an excellent selection of shade plants for sale online.
 I wish I could order there, but alas, they do not ship to Canada!

 Looking for shade perennials instead?
 Here are 17 Shade-Loving Perennials to fill up your flower bed!

 Alyssum is a lovely flower for borders and also works beautifully as a cut flower.